Let’s face it, everything about Texas is BIG! The sheer size of this state can make it overwhelming to pick out the hotspots to visit.

 Over in Fort Worth, you can experience a taste of the Old West at the famous Fort Worth Stockyards National Historic District.
 This Texas landmark hosts the world’s only twice-daily cattle drive.
 Additionally, you’ll find more than 100 new shopping, dining, and entertainment venues right on-site.

 Just minutes away is the Fort Worth Zoo, boasting a wild, fun-filled adventure that the whole family can enjoy.
 Another must-see attraction in this area is the AT&T Stadium, home of the Dallas Cowboys football team and the world’s largest domed structure!
 Plus, AT&T Stadium doubles as an art museum with contemporary artwork and architecture to enjoy.

 On your way south from the DFW Metroplex, make a pit stop along the I-35 corridor at exit 353.
 Here in West, Texas, you can stop for a bite at the famous Czech Stop.
 This local bakery promotes Czech heritage, serving up morsels like Kolaches, made fresh daily.

 Welcome to Waco

-With your belly now full of delicious Czech fare, head back on I-35 to exit 335 and stopover at lovely Waco.
-A little known fact about the state of Texas is that most locals refer to all soda as a Coke, even if it’s not a Coca-Cola, and the town of Waco just happens to be the birthplace of a very famous Coke – Dr. Pepper!
+With your belly full of delicious Czech fare, head back on I-35 to exit 335 and stop in lovely Waco.
+A little known fact about the state of Texas is that most locals refer to all soda as a Coke, even if it’s not a Coca-Cola.
+The town of Waco just happens to be the birthplace of a very famous Coke – Dr. Pepper!